 The Trickum Middle School Band Program is a comprehensive program for all students in 6th-8th grade who want to learn how to play a woodwind, brass, or percussion instrument.
 Our program focuses on the development of students as individuals, as well as musicians, by providing multiple avenues for musical exploration and expression while also teaching skills such as cooperation, responsibility, confidence, and leadership.
 The TMS Band is often referred to as a “band family,” and once you experience it for yourself, it is easy to understand why.
 We take pride in being a place where students from all walks of life come together to make music.
 Whether you enjoy learning an instrument in class, swinging with the jazz band, or having fun cheering on the basketball team with the pep band, the Trickum Band family has a place for you!

 This yearlong course offers students the opportunity to develop, enhance, and express a passion for music through the instrumental art form of guitar.
-Students do not need any prior experience to join in the 6th grade.
-Guitar students will have the opportunity to perform at school and district level concerts, as well as, join a Guitar Club like Honor Guitar and Modern Guitar.
+Students do not need any prior experience to join in 6th grade.
+Guitar students will have the opportunity to perform at school and district level concerts like Giocoso.
+In addition, students with experience can join Guitar Clubs like Honors Guitar and Rock Guitar.
 In 7th and 8th grade, students will also have the opportunity to learn the ukulele and electric bass.
 Stay strong and rock on!

 This is a yearlong course where students will have the opportunity to play the violin, viola, cello, and bass.
 Students do not need any prior experience to join in the 6th grade.
 In 7th grade, returning students are placed in Intermediate orchestra.
-Any rising 7th grader that did not sign up in 6th grade is invited to sign up for the beginning 7th grade orchestra class.
+In 8th Grade, returning students are placed in Advanced orchestra.
 All Orchestra students will get to showcase their talents at concerts throughout the year.
-For advanced 6th, 7th, and 8th grade orchestra students, there is an honor orchestra that performs multiple times during the school year.
+For advanced 6th, 7th, and 8th grade orchestra students, there is an honor orchestra that performs multiples times during the school year.

 Advanced Theatre Arts (7th Grade)*